Distributional Modeling and Forecasting of Natural Gas Prices: Forecasting Study

+That is, evaluating the Pinball Loss on a dense grid approximates the CRPS \autocite{nowotarski2018recent}.
 Both measures have their advantages.
 The \ac{CRPS}, on the one hand, summarizes the probabilistic forecasting performance in one single scalar but does not offer insights into the forecasting performance of particular quantile forecasts.
 The Pinball Loss, on the other hand, resolves the forecasting performance in more detail.
 However, presenting Pinball losses over a grid with high resolution requires graphical methods almost surely.

-Addditionally, we use the \ac{DM} test to evaluate the significance in the forecasts \autocite{diebold2002comparing}.